AdobeDocs/experience-manager-65.en/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

    </proto>
    ```

-1. To save the branding changes, tap Done.
+1. To save the branding changes, select Done.

 ## Table and column layouts for panels in Document of Record {#table-and-column-layouts-for-panels-in-document-of-record}